-A Wisconsin power of attorney is a power of attorney form complies with Chapter 244 of Wisconsin’s state laws.
-These laws specifically outline the parameters of a legally enforceable power of attorney and ensures that the form, as well as its duties are protected under the law.
+A Wisconsin power of attorney must comply with Chapter 244 of Wisconsin’s state laws.
+These laws specifically outline the parameters of a legally enforceable power of attorney.
+They ensure that the form, as well as its duties, are protected under the law.
 Here are some of the state’s power of attorney requirements:

 General Power of Attorney